MikeTam1021/friendly-101/docs/homebrew.rst

 .. warning::

    Do not use SQLite in a production environment.
-SQLite supports a low number of concurrent database connections, which makes it a good candidate for development local to your computer, but it is not recommended for use on the web.
+SQLite supports a low number of concurrent database connections, which makes it a good candidate for development local to your computer, but is not recommended for use on the web.

 Troubleshooting Homebrew
 ------------------------

-Although Homebrew has a `troubleshooting checklist <https://github.com/Homebrew/homebrew/blob/master/share/doc/homebrew/Troubleshooting.md>`_, in general the following commands are most helpful in keeping your brews up to date and trouble free.
+Homebrew has a `troubleshooting checklist <https://github.com/Homebrew/homebrew/blob/master/share/doc/homebrew/Troubleshooting.md>`_, but in general the following commands are the most helpful in keeping your brews up to date and trouble free.

 .. code-block:: bash